guruthos/ActiveDirectoryHomeLab/README.md

 <h2>Project instructions</h2>

 Download and install Virtual Box latest version and Guest Additions (I made this with version 7.0) LINK <br/>
+Go to the <a href="https://www.virtualbox.org/wiki/Downloads" target="_blank" rel="noopener noreferrer">VirtualBox Downloads page</a> and download both the main host package for your system and the newest Extension Pack.

-Download/Register the ISOs for Window 10 and Windows Server 2019 LINK These ISOs are individual files, keep these where you will remember them as you will need to point to them later. <br/>
+Download/Register the ISOs for Window 10 and Windows Server 2019 LINK <br/>

+These ISOs are individual files, keep these where you will remember them as you will need to point to them later. <br/>

 <h3>Create the Domain Controller virtual machine and install Windows Server 2019 on it</h3>